bph/dependabot-training-team/README.md

 How to use it?
 Download it to your computer
 Before you use it fork the particular repo to your local directory.
+For my set up I put the script in one directory and then fork the particular repo into a sister folder so the value for the repo directory is always "../{repo directory}"

 ## Prompts for:
 - repo directory
 - GitHub username
 - project type (Composer, npm, or both)
 ## Creates: